zuni-developer/Pretty_Plates/README.md

 Our restaurant is a celebration of flavor, creativity, and heartfelt hospitality.
 Whether you're savoring our signature *Pizza Paratha*, diving into a bowl of *Spicy Biryani*, or indulging in perfectly crafted desserts, each bite tells a story of passion and perfection.

-**Come for the food, stay for the memories** — because at Pretty Plates, every plate is an invitation to something extraordinary.
+**Come for the food, stay for the memories** <i> because at Pretty Plates, every plate is an invitation to something extraordinary.<i>

 ---